stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 - Let's compare the first function that I presented, how to get a month's boundaries.
-As we can see this function is more intuitive when comparing with the first one, and the functions that we use now are self-decriptive.
+As we can see this function is more intuitive when comparing with the first one, and the functions that we use now are self-decriptive:

     ```haskell
     monthBoundaries :: Day -> (MonthFirstDay, MonthLastDay)